-Zeller Debit Card Terms and Conditions means this Part G of these Terms.
+Enhanced Zeller Mastercard Terms and Conditions means this Part G of these Terms.

 Unauthorised Transaction means a transaction not authorised by you but does not include any transaction carried out by you or by anyone performing the transaction with your knowledge and consent.

 we, us, our means Zeller and, except where the context indicates a different intention, also includes any agent acting on behalf of Zeller

 Website means the secured web site for the Card, being the Zeller Dashboard available at dashboard.myzeller.com and any additional or replacement website we notify you as the website for the purposes of these Terms & Conditions from time to time.

 You refers to a person who has opted in for and been (or is to be) issued with the Card.
 Any other grammatical form of the word “you” has a corresponding meaning.

 Zeller means Zeller Australia Pty Ltd. ACN 649 001 383.

 Zeller Account means the account you have opened with Zeller, which allows you to operate and manage the Available Balance, your use of the Zeller Device and the Card.